Find Trade Colleges

 • Measure fabric to specifications, cut uneven edges with shears, fold material, and press it with an iron to form a heading.

-When polled, Textile and Garment Pressers say the following skills are most frequently used in their jobs:
+Textile and Garment Pressers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.